 Cosy Burnett is a junior outside and opposite hitter at La Costa Canyon (Carlsbad, Calif.) who also plays for Coast Volleyball Club in San Diego, Calif.
 Her high school team competed in the state finals for Division II last season and she has competed at nationals five times with her club teams.
-In the latest installment of her blog, she shares tips on how to play when you're not at your best.
+In the latest installment of her blog, she shared her tips on how to stage a comeback.

-Read the previous installment of Cosy's blog – Parental Guidance required – here.
+Read the previous installment of Cosy's blog – how to eat like a champion – here.